 - Website: http://www.bravofarms.com/

-When you arrive, there is ample parking and you will make your way right into the main store.
+When you arrive, there is ample parking, and you can make your way right into the main store.
 This store is at least 50 yards long as it has many different sections to explore from food to antiques.
 The pricing ranges from good to bad, as you would expect for a roadside stop like this.

-At the end of the store is also a full restaurant that you can partake in.
-My favorite part of this stop was the outside though.
+At the end of the store is also a full restaurant that you can eat at.
+My favorite part of this stop was the outside area though.

 The Petting Zoo